 #3 Show contact information like your email or phone number in the smart bar at the top of your pages.
 This makes it easier for shoppers to connect with you if they have questions.

-Now you may be eager to take action to reduce your abandoned carts.
+Now you may be eager to take action to reduce your abandoned cart.
 But let us tell you this (honestly):

 There’s no such thing as 0% abandonment rate.

 Some shoppers will abandon their carts.
 You have to accept this.